-Mergers and downsizing happen.
-And they can upend your career if you’re not prepared.
+Mergers and acquisitions cause companies to downsize all the time.
+And they can upend both your career and your finances if you’re not prepared.

 The good news is you usually get some advance notice.
 It’s up to you to be proactive and start laying the groundwork to either keep your job in the face of cuts or to find a new job before the ax falls.